foreign-cobra/Library-Management-System/README.md

  > This UML Diagram covers the general format of our project, there will be 3 main classes: books, the library system, and the user.
 The book will store information regarding itself, specfically the author, its name, the id we store it by, and so on.
 The library will be the users way of accessing the books, so it will contain activites that allow the user to change the books status of whether it was borrowed or not, and to create and add new books to the system.
 The user will store the books that they have borrowed and be able to access them for information.
  ![image](https://github.com/cs100/final-project-mbudd003-achav239-ctruo045-jpere470/assets/116530124/9d19cff3-feb9-4556-b8d1-a02b40fafba0)

- > ## Phase III
- > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
-Your entire team must be present.
-This meeting will occur on week 8 during lab time.

- > BEFORE the meeting you should do the following:
- > * Update your class diagram from Phase II to include any feedback you received from your TA/grader.
- > * Considering the SOLID design principles, reflect back on your class diagram and think about how you can use the SOLID principles to improve your design.
-You should then update the README.md file by adding the following:
- >   * A new class diagram incorporating your changes after considering the SOLID principles.
- >   * For each update in your class diagram, you must explain in 3-4 sentences:
- >     * What SOLID principle(s) did you apply?
- >     * How did you apply it? i.e. describe the change.
- >     * How did this change help you write better code?
- > * Perform a new sprint plan like you did in Phase II.
- > * You should also make sure that your README file (and Project board) are up-to-date reflecting the current status of your project and the most recent class diagram.
-Previous versions of the README file should still be visible through your commit history.

 SOLID PRINCIPLES USED: